MukundSankaran/SoundCloudCrawler/README.md

 These PHP scripts are used to collect the friendship network of a set of users from SoundCloud.com

-To make this script work, you need to do the following
+To make these scripts work, you need to do the following

 Download PHP SDK for SoundCloud.com
 -----------------------------------